rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/custom-nodes/_index.md

 Provision the host according to the [installation requirements]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/node-requirements) and the [checklist for production-ready clusters.]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/production)

+If you're using Amazon EC2 as your host and want to use the [dual-stack](https://kubernetes.io/docs/concepts/services-networking/dual-stack/) feature, there are additional [requirements]({{<baseurl>}}/rke//latest/en/config-options/dual-stack#requirements) when provisioning the host.

 ### 2. Create the Custom Cluster

 1. From the **Clusters** page, click **Add Cluster**.